Chitham24/RepoAnalyzer/README.md

 -   Reduce `LLM_MAX_TOKENS`
 -   Lower `LLM_TEMPERATURE`
--   Use structured prompts with minimal fluff

 ------------------------------------------------------------------------

 ## Limitations

--   Not a production security scanner or audit tool
 -   Summary quality depends on model and prompts
 -   Large repositories may require file limits for performance and readability
 -   GitHub API rate limits may apply without authentication

 ------------------------------------------------------------------------

-## Purpose

-RepoAnalyzer helps developers quickly understand unfamiliar repositories by combining static analysis with LLM‑generated explanations and visual diagrams.